AllenCell/aics-ml-segmentation/docs/demo_1.md

 In this demo, we will demonstrate how to get the segmentation of ATP2A2 in 3D fluorescent microscopy images of hiPS cells.

+*Note: This demo only uses the classic segmentation workflow and thus does not require a GPU.
+See package [aics-segmentation](https://github.com/AllenInstitute/aics-segmentation).

 ## Stage 1: Develop a classic image segmentation workflow

 We recommend users starting by identifying a structure in the [lookup table](https://www.allencell.org/segmenter.html) that looks the most similar to the segmentation task that you have.
 Once you have identified a structure, open the corresponding Jupyter Notebook and follow the instructions in the notebook to tune the workflow.
 After finalizing the algorithms and parameters in the workflow, modify batch_processing.py to batch process all images (file by file or folder by folder).